Orange County Superior Court probate department Guide

 - Formal administration: $435

-- Small estate affidavit: No filing fee
+- Small estate affidavit: Verify the current fee with the court

 - Spousal property petition: $435